-Members may choose to continue participation in a variable account after retiring and may experience annual benefit fluctuations due to changes in the market value of equity investments.
+Members may choose to continue participation in a variable equities investment account after retiring and may experience annual benefit fluctuations due to changes in the market value of equity investments.

-Under ORS 238.360, monthly benefits are adjusted annually through cost-of-living changes (COLA).
-The COLA is capped at 2.0 percent.
+Under ORS 238.360, monthly benefits are adjusted annually through cost-of-living adjustments (COLA).
+The COLA is capped at 2.0